 Unfortunately, so do the pessimists.
 Quite simply, there are countertrends that can’t be ignored.
 The Corporate Social Responsibility movement, increasingly driven from within as much as from outside the corporation, is now standard business thinking.
 It is leading to a balkanization of the population despite all those feel-good press releases claiming “diversity is our strength.”
 The business community is underwriting its own enemies.
 Companies “embrace” diversity and punish those who don’t go along.
 They support immigration in virtually unlimited numbers, regardless of its impact on national security, community safety, welfare usage or environmental carrying capacity.
 And despite some notable exits by insurance companies, corporations generally have adapted to the dictates of the Affordable Care Act (“Obamacare”) of 2010, with its potentially disastrous rises in health insurance premiums and reductions in choices for providers and consumers.

-The goal here is nothing less than the transformation of America into a global sanctuary for a jumble of racial, ethnic, religious, national and linguistic minorities having little to do with each other, never mind the historic (and still) majority.
-The use of the word “diversity” has attained an almost magical power to summon loyalty to this vision despite the clear historical evidence that diversity (as the very word implies) divides rather than unites.
-Our country, having experienced mass immigration, cultural disunity, terrorism and unsustainable fiscal commitments, is vulnerable to a formal political breakup.
+The goal here is nothing less than the transformation of America into a global sanctuary for a jumble of racial, ethnic, religious, national and linguistic minorities having little to do with each other, and at the expense of the historic (and still) majority.
+The use of the word “diversity” has attained an almost magical power to summon loyalty to this vision despite the clear evidence that diversity (as the very word implies) divides rather than unites.
+Our country, having experienced mass immigration, cultural disunity, terrorism and unsustainable fiscal commitments, is increasingly vulnerable to a formal political breakup.
 The rampant talk these past few months of California, or at least its immigration-heavy coastal metropolitan regions, splitting away from the rest of the United States may be a hint of much larger things to come.

 The lines dividing government, corporations, radical activism and organized crime are becoming blurred.
 Critics of this tendency have coined a term for this – anarcho-tyranny.
 Here, tiny or nonexistent offenses are punished severely, while major offenses, if committed by “protected” people, are excused or even condoned.
 Resistance to this arrangement is crucial, but it requires exposing corrupt political and financial networks.
 It is a contradiction of capitalism, of sorts, that rooting out this corruption requires the use of software created by the culprits.